Born: May 25, 1963

 In June 2000, Myers was sued by Universal Pictures for US$3.8 million for backing out of a contract to play Dieter, the SNL character, in a feature film.
 Myers said he refused to honor the US$20 million contract because he did not want to cheat moviegoers with an unacceptable script—one that he himself had written.
 Myers countersued, and a settlement was reached after several months where Myers agreed to make another film with Universal.
 That film was The Cat in the Hat, which was released in November 2003 and starred Myers as the title character.[10][11][12]

 In 2001, Myers provided the voice of Shrek in the DreamWorks animated film of the same name, having taken over the role after original planned voice actor Chris Farley died in December 1997.
-He reprised this role in Shrek 4-D (a theme park ride) in 2003, Shrek 2 (2004), Shrek the Third (2007), and the Christmas special Shrek the Halls (2007).
+He reprised this role in Shrek 4-D (a theme park ride) in 2003, Shrek 2 (2004), Shrek the Third, and the Christmas special Shrek The Halls, both in 2007.

-In 2008, Myers co-wrote, co-produced, and starred in The Love Guru.
-In 2009, he played the part of British general Ed Fenech, in Quentin Tarantino's Inglourious Basterds.
+In 2009 he played the part of British general Ed Fenech, in Quentin Tarantino's Inglourious Basterds.
 In 2010 Myers returned for the latest film in the Shrek series, Shrek Forever After.

-Myers made a cameo appearance in Britney Spears' music video Boys as Austin Powers.[16]
+Myers made a cameo appearance in Britney Spears' music video Boys as his film character Austin Powers.

 Myers is a member of the band Ming Tea along with The Bangles' guitarist and vocalist Susanna Hoffs and musician Matthew Sweet.
 They performed the songs "BBC" and "Daddy Wasn't There" from the Austin Powers movies.[18]